Diisopropyl fluorophosphate

 Diisopropyl fluorophosphate (DFP) or Isoflurophate is an oily, colorless liquid with the chemical formula C6H14FO3P.
-It is used in medicine and as an organophosphorus insecticide.
+It was once used to treat glaucoma and is currently used as an organophosphorus insecticide.
 It is stable, but undergoes hydrolysis when subjected to moisture.

 Uses in medicine

 Diisopropyl fluorophosphate is a parasympathomimetic drug irreversible anti-cholinesterase and has been used in ophthalmology as a miotic agent in treatment of chronic glaucoma, as a miotic in veterinary medicine, and as an experimental agent in neuroscience because of its acetylcholinesterase inhibitory properties and ability to induce delayed peripheral neuropathy.

 Uses as toxin

 The marked toxicity of esters of monofluorophosphoric acid was discovered in 1932, when Willy Lange and his PhD student Gerda von Krueger prepared the methyl, ethyl, n-propyl, and n-butyl esters and incidentally experienced their toxic effects.
-Another homologue of this series of esters, Diisopropyl fluorophosphate, was developed by British scientist Bernard Charles Saunders.
+Another homologue of this series of esters, diisopropyl fluorophosphate, was developed by British scientist Bernard Charles Saunders.
 On his search for compounds to be used as chemical warfare agents, Saunders was inspired by the report by Lange and Krueger and decided to prepare the new homologue which he labeled PF-3.
 It was much less effective as a chemical weapon than the G series agents.
 It was often mixed with mustard gas, forming a more effective mixture with significantly lower melting point, resulting in an agent suitable for use in cold weather.
 In military research, due to its physical and chemical similarities and comparatively low toxicity, it is used as a simulant of G-agents (GA, GB, GD, and GF).
 Diisopropyl fluorophosphate is used in civilian laboratories to mimic lethal nerve gas exposure or organophosphate toxicities.
 It has also been used to develop a rodent model of Gulf War Syndrome.